pkorduan/gdal-http/README.md

 ### You have to consider which resources the tool is using. ###

-to accces a postgresql database:
+To accces a postgresql database:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;the .pgpass has to be in the users home dir.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The .pgpass has to be in the users home dir.
 The user within the docker container.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;the host of the postgresql must be available within the container.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The host of the postgresql must be available within the container.

-An exchange dir has to be set up if the tool need access to files.
+An exchange dir has to be set up if the tool needs access to files.

-The parameter included in the toolParam must match the perspective inside of the container

 ### Example ###